einverne/dotfiles/README.md

 python related configurations is under `python_vimrc`.

+## Components

+- bin/: executable shell scripts, Anything in bin/ will get added to your $PATH and be made available everywhere.
+- conf/: configuration file of zsh etc

 ## Instruction under Linux

 Just run `./install.sh`, everything is done.
 Then Enter the vim run `:PlugInstall` to install all plugins.